N. R. Madhava Menon: Legacy

 Menon's contributions are known behind the establishment of two law schools in India viz.
 National Law School of India University, Bengaluru, and the West Bengal National University of Juridical Sciences, Kolkata.
 He is credited with the conceptualisation of the five-year integrated LLB course, in place of the earlier three-year non-integrated course.
 His Socratic method of teaching, involving participation of law students in legal clinics, is considered by many as an innovation.
 Menon Institute of Legal Advocacy Training (MILAT), a non-governmental organisation founded by him, is involved in promoting human rights values and judicial reforms and conducting advance training programs for lawyers.

+Scholarships

+NLSIU created N R Madhava Menon Doctoral Scholarship in 2020.

 Books, research papers and journals

 Menon is the author of several books, research papers and journals.
 A complete list of papers, books and journals authored by him is given below.